Donnie Darko: Accolades

+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 113.

 Sequels

 S. Darko

-A 2009 sequel, S. Darko, set in 1995, centers on the now 18-year-old Sam, Donnie's younger sister.
+A 2009 sequel, S. Darko, set seven years afterwards, centers on the now 18-year-old Sam, Donnie's younger sister.
 Sam is troubled by her brother's death and begins to have problems with sleepwalking, along with strange dreams that hint at an impending major catastrophe.
 The sequel received extremely negative reviews.
 Kelly said he had no involvement in the sequel as he no longer owns the rights to the original.
 In 2017, Kelly said that he resents being asked about the sequel and that he had never seen it.
 Actress Daveigh Chase and producer Adam Fields were the only creative links between S. Darko and the original film.

 New sequel

 In 2017, Kelly revealed that he had ideas for a new sequel that is "much bigger and more ambitious" than the original.
 In January 2021, he announced that "an enormous amount of work" had been done on the script.
 He was inspired to do so after a 2010 meeting with James Cameron, who found the film "disturbing" and had Kelly explain what happened to Donnie at the end of the film.
-Cameron suggested to Kelly that he continue working on the project, which made Kelly realise that "there was really something big, something epic that could be done."
+Cameron suggested to Kelly that he continue working on the project, which made Kelly realize that "there was really something big, something epic that could be done."

 In other media

-Marcus Stern, associate director of the American Repertory Theater, directed a stage adaptation of Donnie Darko at the Zero Arrow Theatre, in Cambridge, Massachusetts, in the fall of 2007.
+Marcus Stern, associate director of the American Repertory Theater, directed a stage adaptation of Donnie Darko at the Zero Arrow Theatre in Cambridge, Massachusetts, in the fall of 2007.
 It ran from October 27 until November 18, 2007, with opening night scheduled near Halloween.

 An article written by the production drama team says the director and production team planned to "embrace the challenge to make the fantastical elements come alive on stage".
 In 2004, Stern adapted and directed Kelly's screenplay for a graduate student production at the American Repertory Theater's Institute for Advanced Theater Training (I.A.T.T./M.X.A.T.).

+A playable skin based on Frank was released in Call of Duty: Black Ops Cold War in October 2021.